AMReX-Astro/Castro/Docs/source/creating_a_problem.rst

 the boundary implementation is left to the user.
 To tell Castro to use the hydrostatic boundary condition here, we set::

-   castro.yl_ext_bc_type = "hse"
+   castro.yl_ext_bc_type = 1
    castro.hse_interp_temp = 1
    castro.hse_reflect_vels = 1

-The first parameter tells Castro to use the HSE boundary condition.
+The first parameter tells Castro to use the HSE boundary condition for the lower y direction.
 In filling the ghost cells, hydrostatic equilibrum will be integrated from the last interior zone into the boundary.
 We need one more equation for this integration, so we either interpolate the density or